esraguzel/dsc-mod-1-project-v2-1-onl01-dtsc-ft-012120/README.md

 #### Findings

-- top 3 genres in terms of Worldwide ROI ratio are mystery, horror and thriller while on average reality-tv genre returns loss,
+- Top 3 genres in terms of Worldwide ROI ratio are mystery, horror and thriller while on average reality-tv genre returns loss,
-- top 3 genres in terms of Domestic ROI ratio are mystery, horror and sport while reality-TV, news, western and war returns loss,
+- Top 3 genres in terms of Domestic ROI ratio are mystery, horror and sport while reality-TV, news, western and war returns loss,
-- top genres produced are drama, comedy, action and thriller.
+- Top genres produced are drama, comedy, action and thriller.

 #### Recommendations